Scott County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 533 sqmi, of which 532 sqmi is land and 0.9 sqmi (0.2%) is water.
 The county is located in a relatively hilly area atop the Cumberland Plateau.
 In the southwestern part of the county, the Clear Fork and New River converge to form the Big South Fork of the Cumberland River, a major tributary of the Cumberland River, and the focus of a national river and recreation area.

 U.S. Route 27 is the county's primary north–south road.
 State Route 63 connects Scott County with Campbell County to the east.
 State Route 52 connects Scott County with the Fentress County area to the west.
 A portion of State Route 297 connects Oneida with the Big South Fork Recreation Area.
 State Route 456 is another major road in the area.

 Scott County, a part of the Cumberland Plateau, includes the majority of the Big South Fork National River and Recreation Area.

-Unlike most of Tennessee, a sizable part of northern Scott County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
-Part of Oneida in particular is north of the Sun Belt.
-The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.
+Scott County is in the Eastern Time Zone, but Fentress and Pickett counties that border Scott on the west observe Central Time.